 Business Line of Credit Rates: The Essential Guide

-Business lines of credit are a lesser-known but highly beneficial small business financing method.
+Business lines of credit are a highly beneficial financing method for small businesses.
 With a line of credit, you get an available credit limit and can draw funds when needed.

 Like any business financing product, there are costs to consider before applying.
 Lenders charge different rates for lines of credit, making it difficult to compare costs.

 This guide covers interest rates for business credit lines, including comparing rates between lenders.
-Understanding how much a line of credit will cost is essential in determining if it’s the right product for your business.
+Understanding the cost of a line of credit is essential in determining whether it’s the right product for your business.

 Specifically, we’ll answer these questions and more: